 Walking for Health accreditation

-Our schemes told us that they would appreciate clear guidance about what they should be doing and how they should be doing it.
+We reviewed accreditation in 2013 and consulted with hundreds of schemes who told us that they would appreciate clear guidance about what they should be doing and how they should be doing it.

-The 8 new criteria provide this and deliver a guarantee to our walkers and volunteers that they are part of a high quality local experience with national recognition:
+Eight criteria now provide this and deliver a guarantee to our walkers and volunteers that they are part of a high quality local experience with national recognition.
+These are:

 - The walker registration form (Outdoor Health Questionnaire) or an approved version of a form is used and completed by all new walkers or walkers who have experienced changes to their health.

 - Schemes have up to date risk assessments in place which are reviewed on a regular basis and are updated as and when new risks appear.
-Ideally, they should be no more than six months old.
+Each should be no more than six months old.

-- Schemes use the Walking for Health database or supply the information needed by the Walking for Health team to demonstrate impact and progress on a quarterly basis from July 2014.
+- Schemes use the Walking for Health database or supply the information needed by the Walking for Health team to demonstrate impact and progress on a quarterly basis.